scanback/docs/articles-posts/might-of-nations.md

 ---
 ¹ Note that consultants should also use this transform when discussing relative market share with clients.

-I first published this analysis in 2017 and have now updated it till 2025.
+I first published this analysis in 2017 on LinkedIn and have now updated it till 2025.

 [2026-01-17]